In "The Woman," the suburban ennui of 1999's "American Beauty

 Pollyanna McIntosh (2011's "Burke and Hare

 ") is chillingly credible as the title character, first seen in 2010's loosely-connected companion piece "The Offspring."
 Uttering few comprehensible words, McIntosh gets to the soul of this mystery woman, sparking a guttural cry for all the confusion, pain, and vengeance-yearning anger the Cleeks are putting her through.
-It seems understandable to fear her since she represents a certain unknown, but vying for our attentions is also the desire to see her tear apart a rotten family just as we know she's capable of.
+It seems understandable to fear her since she represents a certain unknown, but vying for our attentions is also the desire to see her tear apart a rotten family just as we know she's capable of doing.
 As Chris, Sean Bridgers (2002's "Sweet Home Alabama

-") is scary in his own right by so convincingly essaying the kind of evil soul that exists in one's everyday surroundings.
+") is disquieting in his own right by so convincingly essaying the kind of evil soul that exists in one's everyday surroundings.
 With a bright career and a tidy home, Chris believes he's untouchable.
 Belle knows different, letting out her grievances by the third act in a scene that turns from triumphant to doomed within seconds.
 Angela Bettis' (2003's "May